xndrpr/omegram/README.md

 # Omegram

-Omegram is a rust-written telegram GUI.
+Omegram is a telegram GUI client written in rust.

 State: In development